|Year||University Policies||University Practices||Student Union Policies||Student Union Practices|

 The common good of society depends upon the search for knowledge and its free exposition.
 Academic freedom does not require neutrality on the part of the individual; on the contrary, academic freedom makes commitment to a position or course of action possible.
 Academic freedom carries with it the duty to use that freedom in a manner consistent with the scholarly obligation to base research and teaching on an honest search for knowledge.

-The Student Group Recognition Document states that any group can register to be a club, and any club can book rooms.
+McMaster’s Policy on Student Groups (Recognition, Risk Assessment and Event Planning) states that any group can register to be a club, and any club can book rooms.
 Section 22 states:

 The University will not attempt to monitor or review the activities of a student group recognized under this policy in the normal course of events.
 It will however investigate complaints or charges that as such a group has acted in a manner that is inconsistent with its constitution or with the requirements of this policy or with any other University policy.